Monday, August 26, 2013

 We will see, that the magic constant yields only a approximation for the inverse square root but a surprisingly well one.
 Albeit it is from the theoretical point not the best constant.

-There has been written a lot about this constant and there are many authors who more or less rigoursly showed which constant is the best by distinguishing several cases, e.g. [1] or via log-equations, like for example in the blog post by [2].
+Much has been written about this constant, and there are many authors who have shown more or less rigorously which constant is the best by distinguishing several cases, e.g. [1], or by logarithmic equations, e.g. in the blog post by [2].

 I will keep this here as simple as possible.
 I just want to show, via a plot of the final equation, that there is an area where the error term for the approximation gets minimized and 0x5F3759DF is within that area.